 We employ a team concept.
-Any group of 3 or more AARC certified VEs who give an exam are considered a team.
-One of these team members will be designated the “lead” or “contact” VE, who will be responsible for obtaining and returning exam materials (kits) to and from VEC headquarters, and who is also responsible for ensuring all of the testing materials remain confidential before, during, and after the exam session.
+Any group of 3 or more AARC accredited VEs who give an exam are considered a team.
+One of these team members will be designated the “lead” or “contact” VE, who will be responsible for obtaining and returning exam materials (kits or electronic documents) to and from VEC headquarters, and who is also responsible for ensuring all of the testing materials remain confidential before, during, and after the exam session.
 The contact VE assumes the primary responsibility for the correct handling of the exam, including making sure all the documentation is prepared properly and making sure none of the examinees is allowed to give/receive unfair advantage to/from another individual.

 VEs may be reimbursed for their expenses involved in administering exams.
-The AARC initiated a $15 per-session testing fee effective January 1, 2018.
-All fees are to be paid on this website; VEs are not permitted to accept cash or checks at testing sessions.
+The AARC initiated an examination fee effective January 1, 2018 (the fee amount is adjusted periodically).
+All examination fees are to be paid by the examinee on this website; VEs are not permitted to accept cash or checks at testing sessions.
 However, applicants are free to pay the fees real-time at the test session if an appropriate device is available to allow them access to our website.
 Applicants must present a receipt showing proof of payment for the session and VEs are required to record the unique receipt number on the session documentation.
 VEs are requested to submit an expense report to the AARC Treasurer to recover their costs for shipping test kits back to Anchorage Headquarters.

 Applicants who fail an exam are permitted to retake the exam immediately, if a different exam than the one they just failed is available, and in the opinion of the VE team, retesting would be appropriate.
 The decision of the VE team is final.
-Immediate retesting is usually considered if the examinee has failed by only a small percentage, or if the examinee has traveled a long distance at some expense to take the exam or both.
+Immediate retesting is usually considered if the examinee has failed by only a a few questions, or if the examinee has traveled a long distance at some expense to take the exam or both.